ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/turing.md

 A key take away of this exposition is that anything a computer can do a human could do as well, just much more slowly.
 Also of note, Turing briefly defines **programming** in this section:
 > "To 'programme a machine to carry out the operation A' means to put the appropriate instruction table into the machine so that it will do A."

-Indeed the programming we do today on our machines is, in a mathematically formal sense, equivalent to setting up the instruction table of a Turing machine.
+Indeed the programming we do today on our computers is, in a mathematically formal sense, equivalent to setting up the instruction table of a Turing machine.

 In the next paragraph, Turing briefly touches on the notion of probabilistic Turing machines.
 That is, Turing machines that can generate random numbers.
 This is something a normal, deterministic Turing machine cannot do.
 Such machines are more general models of computation than plain old Turing machines but, as I've mentioned before, are a subset of the even more general quantum Turing machine.
 As such, they really don't have any bearing on the rest of the paper.